 It's a deferred but before they even gave me the rules and regulations the felony was dismissed now they are trying to acc to suspension because I didnt follow the rules.
 But the rules that are set are for a felony charge

 Shawnee police officer entered my brother's residence while he was asleep on the couch and woke him up.
 They said that someone reported an a/b taking place in his yard.
 They asked him to come outside then arrested him for public intoxication and trespassing.
-He was told that he couldn't reside at...
+He was told that he couldn't...
 Read more »

 I got pulled over in weaverville nc and they towed the car i went to try and get my clothing out of car and thats when i found out the owner had passed away can i aleast get my clothes out of the vehicle